 Robert Deutsch is a home baker and cook, who loves nothing more than “tweaking” existing recipes to make them better.
 Though many home cooks aspire to be in the CIA or win a MOF, he is content to work in the Low Arts, also known as “comfort foods.”To make “the world’s best grilled cheese sandwiches,” is itself is a noble goal for which he believes he will be fondly remembered by the generations he has served.
 When not cooking, he is a game developer, strategy consultant, content developer and marketing guy.

 “The Low Arts®” is a made-up term I use to refer to the not-so-fine-art of short order cooking, running a hash house, or basically what nearly all parents have to do every day to feed their family: stand at the stove/toaster/counter and take orders, add ingredients, take out ingredients, or otherwise change/modify perfectly good recipes on the fly to suit the mercurial moods of their family and their loved ones.
 My successful efforts in this arena are what I am putting on this blog.

 I started this blog for two reasons.
-One, a lot of people ask me for my recipes.
-Many times I would email them the link if I got it from a Web site or copy the page from a recipe book, but they very often complained that theirs “didn’t come out as good.”
+One, whenever I bring baked goods anywhere, I often get asked for my recipes.
+Many times I would email them the link if I got it from a Web site or copy the page from a recipe book, but recipients very often complained that theirs “didn’t come out as good.”
 Sometimes this is for obvious reasons, such as quality of ingredients or cooking equipment (i.e. bad muffin pans can lead to bad muffins); but sometimes it was little things I did, like using slightly more sugar or vanilla or butter than the recipe called for.
 So I thought I would just put it all out there, extra sugar and all.
-Two, I have been surprised that some parents either hate cooking, or are just totally out of ideas about what to make for their family.
+Two, I wanted to help other parents that are intimidated by baking, or are just totally out of ideas about what to make for their family.

 About the Recipes